 Hotel Options in Puerto Plata

 Puerto Plata does have its own little all-inclusive area called Playa Dorada with several all-inclusive resorts as well as further hotels at Costa Dorada and Playa Cofresi.
 However, you can see and feel that the boom of Puerto Plata was in the 90s – and that most resorts were constructed back at that time.
-This is why most accommodation in Puerto Plata tend to be a bit older even they are renovated, of course.
-Furthermore, Puerto Plata is lacking true luxury options as most hotels here at in the budget and middle-class segment.
-However, this doesn’t mean you can’t get good deals in Puerto Plata, especially as the price level is significantly lower than in Punta Cana (see next point).
+This is why most accommodation in Puerto Plata tend to be a bit older even though they are renovated, of course.
+Furthermore, when determining if you shall visit Punta Cana or Puerto Plata, the latter one is lacking true luxury options as most hotels here are in the budget and middle-class segment.
+However, this doesn’t mean you can’t get good deals in Puerto Plata, especially as the price level is significantly lower than in Punta Cana (see next point in the comparison Puerto Plata vs. Punta Cana).

 Punta Cana does have significantly better hotel options – both in quantity and in quality.
 Just check the links above and you will be overwhelmed by the options (this is why I offer travel coaching by the way 😉 ).
-On the other hand, Puerto Platas choices are limited, but you can get good deals though.
+On the other hand, compared to Punta Cana, Puerto Platas’ choices are limited, but you can get good deals though.

 Preliminary score: Punta Cana vs. Puerto Plata 2.5-0.5